+Plans for around twenty secure over-55s bungalows at Elm Lodge off Fishmore Road have been rejected for a second time.
+The decision is correct in planning terms but once again points out that local planning in this town is potentially on the brink of descending into anarchy.
 Shropshire’s chief planner Ian Kilby refused the plans because the site lies outside the defined development boundary for Ludlow in both the existing local plan and its replacement, SAMDev, which will be adopted shortly.
 This means the site lies in open countryside where housing development is not permitted except under a very limited set of circumstances, for example affordable housing.
 Mr Kilby also said the council had a five-year land supply for housing.
 This is an important consideration in deciding applications.
 If there is not a five-year land supply, national planning rules allow development to be built where local plans forbid it.